franzos/earthquakes/README.md

 The script is not very efficient yet; I'll get back to this later.
 For now I want to add another dimension: Intensity.

 My first attempt came out funny.
-With thousands of quakes, and magnitutes in the lower tens, the scale was useless:
+With thousands of quakes, and magnitudes in the lower tens, the scale was useless:

 ![Earthquakes by Week](earthquakes-by-week_usgs_new_dimension.png)